everslate/commissioner-data/README.md

 ### Adding New Profiles
 1. Add new .md files to the `notion/` directory structure
 2. Run `python convert_to_schema.py --input-mode markdown`
+3. Run `python generate_firefoo_export.py` to update the Firestore export
-3. New profiles will be automatically processed and validated
+4. New profiles will be automatically processed, validated, and ready for import

 ### Schema Updates
 1. Modify `commissioning_profiles_data_schema.json`
 2. Update the `_prepare_structured_schema()` method in `convert_to_schema.py`
 3. Reprocess existing data if needed with `--force-reprocess`
+4. Regenerate Firefoo export with `python generate_firefoo_export.py`

 ### Monitoring & Logs
 - **Processing Logs**: Check `conversion.log` for detailed processing information